 Of the four nuthatch species living in the United States, the most common are the Red-breasted Nuthatch, seen left here, and the White-breasted Nuthatch, on the right.
 The nuthatch's insistent call matches its aggressiveness.
 As it works its way down a tree trunk, the nuthatch can spot-and eat-all the tasty morsels missed by the rest of the birds working their way up the tree.
-Watch the video of typical nuthatch behavior.

 Written by Ellen Blackstone

 This is BirdNote!

 Have you noticed a sleek, stub-tailed bird, pecking its way down a tree trunk?
 It’s a probably a nuthatch.
 It might remind you of a tiny woodpecker, but woodpeckers travel up the trunk, leaning on their tails.